-LMT 206 - SPIRIT OF MASSAGE
+LMT 206 - THE SPIRIT OF MASSAGE

-The Spirit of Massage will explore the holistic view of massage and facilitate a self-awareness of one's personal connection to the massage therapy session and client goals.
+The Spirit of Massage will explore a holistic view of massage and facilitate a self-awareness of one's personal connection to the massage therapy session and client goals.

-LMT 210 - ADVANCED CLINIC
+LMT 210 - COMMUNITY OUTREACH

 Massage therapy research and case studies topics will be explored using methods of assessment of the benefits of massage.
 Internships and externships may be included.
 Recommended preparation: Massage Therapy certificate, LMT, or other related health care professional.